 I moved to Lake Tahoe in 2005 and, ever since, have been learning to live in this dream-like environment.
 I have to keep reminding myself, though, that with all dreams come the occasional nightmare.

 And Tahoe, like anywhere else in the world, comes equipped with its own set of nightmares with which to contend.
-All of that beautiful snow we love to ski and snowboard over during the winter makes for crushing avalanches and hazardous driving conditions, while each summer brings the potential threat of wildfire.
+For example, all that snow we love to ski and snowboard on during the winter makes for crushing avalanches and hazardous driving conditions.
+Then, each summer brings the potential threat of wildfire.

-In light of the California wildfires that ravaged the state during the summer of 2018 and the resultant smoke that settled in the Tahoe Basin for many weeks, I felt compelled to share what I’ve learned over the years about the reality of wildfires and living the mountain experience.
+In response to the 2018 California wildfires that ravaged the state and the resultant smoke that settled in the Tahoe Basin for weeks, I felt compelled to share what I’ve learned about wildfires and living the mountain experience.

 Throughout the summer, west coast wildfires become front-page news.
-Obviously the people who lose their loved ones and homes suffer the greatest losses, but wildfires impact everyone in the region.
+Obviously, the people who lose their loved ones and homes suffer the greatest losses.
+However, wildfires impact everyone in the region.

 The air quality is adversely affected (leading to indirect health hazards), and the psychological effects can be significant.
 It’s hard not to feel like the atmosphere itself – the very air we breathe – conspires to oppress us.
 The ceiling drops and the world becomes smaller.

-With each acre that burns, there’s one less acre for people to roam freely (at least until the area recovers).
-And, due to evacuation measures implemented by the affected municipalities, people fleeing the carnage gravitate toward the main thoroughfares and transform into a consolidated mass of refugees.
+With each acre that burns, there’s one less acre for people and wildlife to roam freely.
+That is, at least until the area recovers.
+And, due to evacuation measures implemented by the affected municipalities, people gravitate toward the main thoroughfares.
+This transforms those corridors into a consolidated mass of refugees.

-Clearly, this is not the summer vacation anyone plans.
+Clearly, this isn’t the summer vacation anyone plans.

-Although according to the National Park Service, “As many as 90 percent of wildland fires in the United States are caused by humans,” the fact that they occur so easily and with such vigor is evidence that they are, indeed, a necessary facet of the regional ecosystem.
+According to the National Park Service, “As many as 90 percent of wildland fires in the US are caused by humans.”
+The fact that they occur so easily and with such vigor is evidence that they’re a necessary part of the regional ecosystem.

-My introduction to wildfires was during the devastating Angora Fire of 2007 that occurred in Meyers, CA, just west of South Lake Tahoe.
-Over 250 homes were destroyed in less than a week.
+My introduction to wildfires was during the devastating Angora Fire of 2007.
+This fire occurred in Meyers, CA, just west of South Lake Tahoe.
+The specific origin location of this fire was the now defunct Seneca Pond in Meyers.
+In less than a week, 250+ homes were destroyed .